Gianni Alemanno: Career

-At an early age Alemanno joined the neo-fascist/post-fascist Italian Social Movement, and although arrested three times he was never convicted.
-The first arrest took place in Rome on 20 November 1981, when he was accused (along with four others) of intimidating a 23-year-old student, Dario D'Andrea, who was hit on the head by Sergio Mariani, then secretary of the Fronte della Gioventù (the youth organization of the Italian Social Movement).
+Alemanno was born in Bari on 3 March 1958.
+At an early age, he joined the Italian Social Movement (MSI), a neo-fascist party, and although arrested three times, he was never convicted.
+The first arrest took place in Rome on 20 November 1981, when he was accused (along with four others) of intimidating a 23-year-old student, Dario D'Andrea, who was hit on the head by Sergio Mariani, then secretary of the Fronte della Gioventù (the youth organization of the MSI).
 Mariani was sentenced, while Alemanno was acquitted.
-The second time was in 1982, when Alemanno was accused of throwing a Molotov cocktail at the Soviet Union embassy.
+The second time was in 1982, when Alemanno was accused of throwing a Molotov cocktail at the Soviet Union (USSR) embassy.
 According to other sources, his arrest followed a brawl that broke out during a protest against the USSR.
 Despite being sentenced to eight months in Rebibbia Prison, he was subsequently acquitted.
-Alemanno became national secretary of the youth organization of the party in 1988.
-After being elected regional deputy of Lazio in 1990, he was elected for the first time to the Chamber of Deputies in the 1994 general election.

-In 1995 he joined the newly formed National Alliance party, which succeeded the Italian Social Movement following its repudiation of extremism at the Congress of Fiuggi in the 1994.
-Together with Francesco Storace, he founded Social Right, a national- and social-conservative faction within National Alliance.

-Between 2001 and 2006, Alemanno was Minister of Agriculture under Silvio Berlusconi (in Berlusconi's 2nd and 3rd cabinets).
+Alemanno became the national secretary of the youth organization of the party in 1988.
+After being elected regional deputy of Lazio in 1990, he was elected for the first time to the Chamber of Deputies in the 1994 Italian general election.
+In 1995, he joined the newly formed National Alliance, a post-fascist party that succeeded the MSI following its repudiation of far-right politics and extremism at the Congress of Fiuggi in 1994.
+Together with Francesco Storace, he founded Social Right, a national-conservative and social-conservative faction within National Alliance.
+Between 2001 and 2006, Alemanno was Minister of Agriculture under Silvio Berlusconi's second and third governments.
+In 2004, in order to encourage and patronage the Italian Mountaineering Expedition and Delegates bound for K2 he arrived Pakistan for participation in celebration of K2 Golden Jubilee ceremony at Concordia base camp.
+The Alpine Club of Pakistan marked a friendship expedition headed by Hayatullah Khan Durrani as chief of the Pakistan National mountaineering team to represent Pakistan in the Golden Jubilee ceremony of K2 mountain.

 Mayor of Rome

-After having been heavily defeated by Walter Veltroni in the 2006 mayoral election of Rome, in April 2008 he defeated Francesco Rutelli and became Mayor of the city.
-Alemanno rejected a formal alliance with the far-right party, but his critics emphasized that his victory was greeted by crowds of supporters, among them far right skinheads, who chanted "Duce!
+After having been heavily defeated by Walter Veltroni in the 2006 mayoral election of Rome, in April 2008, he defeated Francesco Rutelli and became mayor of the city.
+Alemanno rejected a formal alliance with the far-right party, but his critics emphasized that his victory was greeted by crowds of supporters, among them far-right skinheads, who chanted "Duce!
 Duce!" and raised their arms in a fascist salute; then Alemanno said: "People calling me Duce make me laugh.
 I’m not at all fascist and I think that today the word belongs to the history books.
-I’ve grown to hate all forms of totalitarianism, whether of the left or of the right".
+I’ve grown to hate all forms of totalitarianism, whether of the left or of the right."